Bring in nature

 Decorate your bar cart

-.
+Courtesy Alexa EricksonStandard Christmas lights are a surefire way to make your home feel festive, but extension cords galore can be a bit overwhelming.
+"This time of year, it's all about rich colors and twinkling lights," explains Keith Winter of Home Wet Bar.
 "Metallic gold accessories on your bar cart will pick up on the surrounding lights in the room, creating a welcoming warm glow.
 Use a string of battery-powered LED Christmas lights to drape around the edges of your bar cart to add even more sparkle."
 Touches of greenery complete the festive scene.
-Just be sure not to make any of these holiday decorating mistakes
+Just be sure not to make any of these holiday decorating mistakes.

 Make a wreath

 Courtesy Melissa Wiges dancingdogcabin.comWhile the word "make" might throw you off, DIY wreaths are actually extremely simple, quick, and festive.
 "If you don't want to get too elaborate, it literally only takes a few minutes to put together something that looks pretty fabulous," says Melissa of the crafting blog Dancing Dog Cabin.
 It can be as simple as a grapevine wreath and herbs such as rosemary and bay leaves collected from your garden.

 Courtesy Myquillyn Smith thenester.comTouches of greenery check off two boxes at once: a festive color and a festive scent.
 Add sprigs to the back of chairs tied with a ribbon or place in a silver or pewter tumbler cup, suggests Smith.
 It doesn't get easier or quicker than that.